-Number of Weighted Number of

-Shares to be Average Shares

-Issued Upon Exercise Remaining

-Exercise of Price of Available

-Outstanding Outstanding for Future

-Plan Category Options Options Issuance(b)

-Equity compensation plans approved by stockholders(a) 239,000 \$ 22.22 717,500

-Equity compensation plans not approved by
+Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options Weighted Average Exercise Price of Outstanding Options Number of Shares Remaining Available for Future Issuance(b) Equity compensation plans approved by stockholders(a) 239,000 \$ 22.22 717,500 Equity compensation plans not approved by stockholders - - Total 239,000 \$ 22.22 717,500

-stockholders

-Total 239,000 \$ 22.22 717,500

-- (a) Includes the Farmer Bros.
+(a) Includes the Farmer Bros.
 Co.
-2007 Omnibus Plan (the "Omnibus Plan"). - (b) Shares available for future issuance under the Omnibus Plan may be awarded in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalents, performance-based awards, stock payments, or other incentives payable in shares of stock, or any combination thereof.
+2007 Omnibus Plan (the "Omnibus Plan").

+(b) Shares available for future issuance under the Omnibus Plan may be awarded in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalents, performance-based awards, stock payments, or other incentives payable in shares of stock, or any combination thereof.